cloudfoundry/garden-runc-release/docs/rootless-containers.md

 ```

 As shown above, `gdn` is configurable and extensible via plugins.
 At the moment `gdn` provides
 a plugin interface for image and network management.

-The image plugin is fulfilled by `grootfs`
-(which is also able to run without root privileges) but the network plugin is essentially a no op...
+Here, the image plugin is [`grootfs`](https://github.com/cloudfoundry/grootfs-release) (which is also able to run without root privileges).
-We'll be adding network support to rootless containers [shortly](https://www.pivotaltracker.com/story/show/141110133).
+The network plugin is [CF Networking](https://github.com/cloudfoundry-incubator/cf-networking-release).

 ## Step 3: Enjoy rootless containers